The Clear Edge

 Time to write: 5–7 minutes using a template, explaining a specific situation.

-Template 4: Clarification Request Email
+Template 4: Clarification Request Email to Unblock Work Fast

 When to use: When you need information, assets, access, or decisions from the client to proceed.

-Purpose: Get complete information for the first time, unblock work immediately, stop 3-email threads from becoming 12-email threads.
+Purpose: Get complete information the first time, unblock work immediately, stop 3-email threads from becoming 12-email threads.

 Structure: